The vocabulary of corporate personhood

 1823 In Society for the Propagation of the Gospel in Foreign Parts v.
 Town of Pawlet, an English corporation dedicated to missionary work that owned land in the U.S. sought to protect its rights to that land under colonial-era grants against an effort by the state of Vermont to revoke the grants.
 The Court explicitly ruled that the same protections to corporation-owned property should be extended as it would have to property owned by natural persons.

-1860s - Thousands of corporations had been chartered - mostly factories, mines, railroads, and banks.
+1860s - Over 2000 corporations had been chartered - mostly factories, mines, railroads, and banks.
 Many wealthy business people sought to use the Federal government, especially the courts, to get their corporations out from under control of the states, many of which had revoked corporate charters that violated laws.

 Gradually, state legislatures gave corporations limited liability whereby investors or partners risked only the amount they invested, not any debts of the corporation.
 Thus, the investor or partner was no longer personally responsible for the debts and obligations of the company in the event that they were not fulfilled.
 Limited liability encouraged business investments by ensuring that if a company failed, an individual’s assets could not be seized by creditors.
 But it could also insulate stockholders and directors from company debts and misdeeds.